< Home

 Looking for something else?

-Case Summary: Luke Hutton
+Incident Report: Luke Hutton

 Nov 29, 2020

 On Saturday, 29 September 2007, Luke Hutton was seven years old when he and his single mum, Gail, met a family whilst on the bus who were going to the swimming pool (BBC News, 2007d).
 Gail had not intended to take Luke swimming, but they bumped into friends who were going swimming at the Olympia Centre.
-They invited Luke to come swimming with them.
+They invited Luke to go swimming with them.

 Gail agreed to take Luke swimming with his new friends, stopping to purchase a pair of swimming trunks at the city centre shop before arriving at the Olympia Centre swimming pool in Dundee at 16:05 (BBC News, 2007e).
 The pool was operated by Dundee Leisure Trust, a charitable trust which took over the operation of the centre from Dundee City Council in 2006 (Wilkie, 2009).
 When they arrived at the pool, Gail paid for Luke’s swim at reception and headed to the public gallery and café along with the other mum to watch their children play in the pool (Wilkie, 2009).